BAA squeezes more growth out of Heathrow

 "Traffic to and from the BRIC economies, other than India, demonstrates the on-going importance of hub capacity to connect the UK to growth markets.
 The Davies Commission must rigorously and objectively assess every option to meet our country's economic needs," BAA's chief executive Colin Matthews said in a statement.

-The number of passengers from Brazil and China at Heathrow rose by 14 percent and 5.9 percent respectively.
+The number of passengers from Brazil and China at BAA's five airports rose by 14 percent and 5.9 percent respectively.

 European traffic was up just 0.2 percent, weighed down by a 4.8 percent decline from Greece and Portugal.